Carl Ruggles: Childhood

 Carl Ruggles was born in Marion, Massachusetts on March 11, 1876.
 His surname comes from the town of Rugeley in Staffordshire, England, whose various inhabitants emigrated to Boston in the year 1637.
-Many of Ruggles' ancestors served important military and political positions in the early Massachusetts colony, including generals and captains, as well as Micah Haskell Ruggles, a former representative to the Massachusetts General Court (1833-38).
+Many of Ruggles' ancestors served important military and political positions in the early Massachusetts colony, including generals and captains, as well as Micah Haskell Ruggles, a former representative to the Massachusetts General Court (1833–38).

 He was born to parents Nathaniel Ruggles and Maria Josephine Ruggles (née Hodge), a native of New Hampshire and step-cousin of former U.S. president Franklin Pierce.
 The young Carl developed an interest in music early on, crafting his own violin from a cigar box at age six.
 He recalled his mother, Maria, singing him traditional songs from Stephen C. Foster and other folk hymns.
 Ruggles would receive a quarter size violin from a local lighthouse keeper, and continued learning to play by ear.
-According to Ruggles, "I began to play hornpipes and jigs by ear — I couldn't read a note — people would come for miles to hear me play those hornpipes."
+According to Ruggles, "I began to play hornpipes and jigs by ear—I couldn't read a note—people would come for miles to hear me play those hornpipes."
 In 1885, when then-president Grover Cleveland spent a summer at Marion, he would attend one of Ruggles' roadside performances, and the nine year-old Carl played a series of violin duets with first lady Rose Cleveland.

-Ruggles' mother Maria died when he was fourteen years old, and was thereafter raised by his father and grandmother in nearby Lexington.
+Ruggles' mother Maria died when he was fourteen years old, and he was thereafter raised by his father and grandmother in nearby Lexington.
 Ruggles' father became an alcoholic after his wife's death, and was rumored to have a gambling addiction that cost most of the family's inherited wealth.
 Ruggles was never very close to his father and did not see him from the age of 29 onwards.
 He modified his given name Charles to the more Teutonic Carl at an early age, partially due to his great admiration for German composers, especially Richard Wagner and Richard Strauss.
 Though he never legally changed it, he signed all documents and works in his adult life "Carl Ruggles".
 He was appointed director of the YMCA orchestra in 1892.
 A reviewer wrote: "A musical program of entertainment was rendered in the church, each number of which received hearty applause.
 Master Charles Ruggles' violin selections were rendered with much feeling and delicacy.
 He captivated the audience by his manly bearing, and is evidently at home in the concert room."